smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 tags: deployment process series
 ---

-In order to make things easy what happened?
+In order to make releases smooth what happened?
 What changes did we make and what did we learn?
-This is the story about how things changed over time and became what they are today, downright boring.
+This is the story about how releases changed over time and became what they are today.

 It wasn't always easy for us to promote our code.
 It took time and effort to get there and a whole lot of iterating.
 This is our story about how over the